MrKsinant/Flowers-Taxonomic-Classification/README.md

 * The folder *outputs*, which contains the result images after model predictions;
 * The folder *training*, which contains the various logs generated during the training phase of the model (logs allowing to plot the graphs present in the folder *graphs*).

-Due to the fact of the generated models weights (approximately 115 Mo for each), I did not provide in the repository the folder *models*, which is used in the study to store the various generated models.
-I also did not provide the folder *flowers* (approximately 365 Mo), which contains the complete dataset and can be found at the location specified at the beginning of this README file.
+Due to the fact of the generated models weights (approximately 115 Mo for each), the folder *models*, which is used in the study to store the various generated models, has not been provided.
+This is also not the case for the folder *flowers* (approximately 365 Mo), which contains the complete dataset and can be found at the location specified at the beginning of this README file.

 As an other (and last) remark, it can be noticed that the parameters and the structure of the built neural networks are different in the Jupyter Notebook from the ones present in the two command line Python scripts: This is due to precise specifications provided by Udacity to write these two command line Python scripts (Enter in a terminal the command `python train.py --help` and the command `python predict.py --help` to obtain further details about the way to correctly run these two command line Python scripts).